 Let your career take off with Europe's largest airline.

-As the leading employer of Cadets in Europe, we are continuing to recruit “future captains” for our SPONSORED type-rating programme.
+Airline Flight Academy (AFA), flight training partner for a number of airline clients including Ryanair and Lauda, are continuing to accept applications for their partly SPONSORED B737 type-rating programme as an expression of interest for a future recruitment drive!
 Cadets pay an up front fee of €10,000 with a 4 year reducing bond and no salary deductions!
 Successful candidates will be paid a salary from day 1 of BASE TRAINING and will have the opportunity to fly for Europe’s largest airline!

-• World Class Training paid for by Ryanair
+• World Class Training partly sponsored for by Ryanair

 • Salary from Day 1 of Base Training